dodyg/practical-aspnetcore/README.md

   Serve markdown file as html file.
 It has the same exact functionality as [Markdown server](https://github.com/dodyg/practical-aspnetcore/tree/master/markdown-server) but implemented using middleware component.

   We take ```"CommonMark.Net" : "0.13.4"``` as dependency.

+  [Check out](https://docs.asp.net/en/latest/migration/http-modules.html) the documentation on how to write your own middleware.